tcltk/tcl/doc/markdown/info.md

 }
 ```

 This is an alternate way of looking up the definition; it is implemented by manually scanning the list of methods up the inheritance tree.
-This code assumes that only single inheritance is in use, and that there is no complex use of mixed-in classes (in such cases, using **info object call** as above is the simplest way of doing this by far):
+This code assumes that only single inheritance is in use, and that there is no complex use of mixed-in classes (in such cases, using \fBinfo object call\fR as above is the simplest way of doing this by far):

 ```
 proc getDef {obj method} {